vortexntnu/em7180-ros-driver/README.md

 # ros_em7180

 A simple python package to use em7180 IMU in ROS.
-Tested on Raspberry Pi 3B and Odroid XU4 with ROS Kinect.
+Tested on Raspberry Pi 3B and Odroid XU4 with ROS Kinec.

 # Visualization